NuGet/NuGetDocs/site/Docs/Reference/Command-Line-Reference.markdown

 ##  Install Command

 Installs a package using the specified sources.
 If no sources are specified, all sources defined in %AppData%\NuGet\NuGet.config are used.
+If NuGet.config specifies no sources, uses the default NuGet feed.

 ### Usage
     nuget install packageId|pathToPackagesConfig [options]